mrafiq709/Laravel-FCM/README.md

 $token = "a_registration_from_your_database";

-// If you do have only one sender and server key, then this is default.
+// If you have only one SENDER_ID and SERVER_KEY, then this is default.
 And It will use
 // FCM_SERVER_KEY, FCM_SENDER_ID from env
 $downstreamResponse = FCM::sendTo($token, $option, $notification, $data);

-// And you have multiple sender ID and server Key, then use like below
+// And if you have multiple SENDER_ID and SERVER_KEY, then use like below
 $downstreamResponse = FCM::sendTo($tokens, $option, $notification, $data, env('FCM_SERVER_KEY_2'), env('FCM_SENDER_ID_2'));

 $downstreamResponse->numberSuccess();